RampantSpirit/RiddleBot/README.md

 2. Then, you can download [one of the releases available here on GitHub](https://github.com/RampantSpirit/RiddleBot/releases) or download the source to compile the bot yourself.
 3. When initialising the bot, you will first be prompted to select a language and then you will be prompted for your bot token, which can be found in the Discord Applications portal under the Bot tab for your application.
-4. You should now have a running bot.
+4. Congratulations, you should now have a running RiddleBot.
 If you want it running 24/7, considering [various deployment options available](https://discord.foxbot.me/stable/guides/deployment/deployment.html) or buying a Raspberry Pi for deployment.
 5. Enjoy!

 ## Commands